 Contact the Anchorage Project Access Patient Care Coordinator and we will try to help you.

 If you have a medical emergency, we strongly recommend that you go to the Emergency Room.

 Emergency Room/Ambulance services are NOT available through Anchorage Project Access.
 You will be responsible for any bills you receive for these services.

 What would cause me to be disenrolled from the program?

-Abusive behavior to provider, their staff and/or staff at Anchorage Project Access
+Abusive behavior to a provider, their staff and/or staff at Anchorage Project Access

-- Increase in income above 300% of Federal Poverty Level for your household.
+Increase in income above 300% of the Federal Poverty Level for your household.